stopipv/isdi/README.md

 ```$ bash run.sh ```

 Then navigate to `http://localhost:5000` on the browser of your choice (or `http://localhost:5002` if
 in test mode).
 You will see ISDi running as a web app.
-Click on `"Scan instructions"` and follow
+Click on `"Scan Instructions"` and follow
 the instructions to prepare your device for the scan.

 It should look something like this: